-I’ve already covered this location in my post Is Fushimi Inari Shrine Worth Visiting? (you can probably guess the answer to that question since I decided to revisit it, but there are a lot of cool photos in that post), but thought I’d revisit the Fushimi Inari shrine with some nighttime photos.
+I’ve already covered this location in my post Is Fushimi Inari Shrine Worth Visiting?
+You can probably guess the answer to that question since I have revisited it many times.
+In fact, Fushimi Inari isn’t just “worth visiting,” it’s worth making a special trip to Kyoto to experience.

 Those who actually worship at these locations and hold them in sincere reverence might disagree with me there (and I’m certainly not contending that these places have as much of a profound impact on me as they do the religious), but I typically feel reflective at these places.

 I think this partly because shrines typically offer a respite from the chaos of day to day life, and partly a result of the second-hand contact of others’ spirituality.
 Whatever the case, I find visiting these places of worship to be an impacting experience that triggers some sort of reflection in me.

 Visiting late in the evening on a rainy night definitely lent itself to this.
 While I lost that feeling of ‘communal spirituality’ due to being the only person around, this was easily made up for by being truly alone with my thoughts.
 It was a great experience that led to me thinking deeply about various things (assuming that I’m actually capable of deep thought).

 All of this is basically a rambling and round-about way of saying: if you have the chance to visit Fushimi Inari alone at night, I highly recommend taking it.
 The atmosphere was excellent, and conducive to a fuller appreciation of the shrine.